How Rare Is It To Be Allergic To A Ferret?

 While the above methods can reduce the intensity of allergic reactions, it is always better to seek medical advice if allergies persist.
 A medical professional can suggest treatment options that may include allergy shots, antihistamines, and other medication to prevent and ease allergy symptoms.

-More to Explore: Do Female Ferrets Bleed?
+More to Explore: Are Ferrets Illegal?

 Ferret ownership with allergies: Is it possible?